Top 10 Essential Business Insurance Policies Every Small Startup Needs in 2026 (Before Disaster Hits)

 - Key equipment covered under your property policy is destroyed.

-This coverage is usually an add‑on to commercial property or a business owner’s policy, so many founders do not realize they need to choose adequate limits.
+This coverage is usually an add‑on to commercial property or a business owner’s policy, so many founders do not realize they need to actively choose adequate limits.

-We often see startups underestimate how long they would actually need support, especially if they rely on specialized equipment or regulated facilities.
+Startups routinely underestimate how long they would actually need support, especially if they rely on specialized equipment or regulated facilities.

 How to estimate coverage needs